- 1.1 Graduate Program Resources

 - In-text and reference list documentation of secondary sources that support the document-development choices.
 Again, follow APA style.

-Submit your professional portfolio to your POS committee as a usable website.
+Submit your professional portfolio to your Academic Plan Committee as a usable website.

 5.3.8 Final Oral Defense of the Thesis or Creative Component (Final Oral Examination)